zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 **Example: Predator Drones Used by the United States**

-There have been several predator drones that have been used by the United States Air Force (USAF) and Central Intelligence Ageny (CIA).
+There have been several predator drones that have been used by the United States Air Force (USAF) and Central Intelligence Agency (CIA).
 Initially many are utilized for primarily reconaissance and spying, but many have been later equipped to be able to engage in warfare.

 **Autonomous Weapons Compared to Chemical Weapons**

 "In 1996, it was mandated that all stockpiles of lethal chemical agents must be destroyed.
-In 1997, the US ratified Chemical Weapons Convention Treaty and agreed to destory any remaining stockpiles of chemical warfare agents to no later than April 29, 2012" (CDC).
+In 1997, the US ratified Chemical Weapons Convention Treaty and agreed to destroy any remaining stockpiles of chemical warfare agents no later than April 29, 2012" (CDC).

 There has been much debate if autonomous weapons should be treated like chemical weapons?
 Should they also be prohibited from use and fully destroyed?